What if your reality is not reality? What is truly real and what isn't?

 What if everyone told you that everything you see, hear, touch, think, feel is just a hallucination?

-Am I truly insane?
+Am i truly insane?
 Who knows?
-Who can properly determine what is authentic madness?
+Who can really tell, properly determine what is authentic madness?

 What's depression, you may ask.
-I get sad for no reason.
+Well, I get sad for no reason.
 It's so incredibly difficult to get up in the morning when all I want to do is sleep and will the world away.
 It's so ineffably hard when all I hear and feel is that I'm worth nothing, that I'm useless, unwanted, unneeded.
-I've always heard those voices, constantly yelling, whispering that I should just kill myself, that someone is going to murder my precious ones.
-Some days, some weeks, no matter how hard I try I can't feel anything.
+Some days, some weeks, no matter how hard I try, I can't feel anything.
 I don't want to do anything.
 I don't feel like eating.
 I don't want to shower.
 I don't want to go out.
-I don't want to move.
+I don't want to even move.
 I don't want to do anything at all.
-For no fucking reason.
+For no freaking reason.
 I'm either just sad or I can't feel a thing.
 It's just a big, gaping void of nothing.
 I don't care if I smell.
 I don't care if I look scary.
 I don't care about anything.
 You can't battle nothing.

 How do you fight nothing?